Daniel Carleton Gajdusek: Kuru research

 Gajdusek's best-known work focused on kuru.
 This disease was rampant among the South Fore people of New Guinea in the 1950s and 1960s.
-He received the 1976 Nobel Prize in Physiology or Medicine for demonstrating, alongside Michael Alpers and Clarence Gibbs Jr, that Kuru was a transmittable disease.
+He received the 1976 Nobel Prize in Physiology or Medicine for demonstrating, alongside Michael Alpers and Clarence Gibbs Jr, that kuru was a transmittable disease.

 Gajdusek was introduced to the problem of kuru by Vincent Zigas, a district medical officer in the Fore Tribe region of New Guinea.
 Gajdusek provided the first medical description of this unique neurological disorder, which was miscast in the popular press as the "laughing sickness" because some patients displayed risus sardonicus as a symptom.
-Gajdusek began investigating the disease in 1957 but could find no likely cause for the epidemic; no conventional infectious agent, no nutritional deficiency, no toxin (Gajdusek and Zigas 1957).
+Gajdusek began investigating the disease in 1957 but could find no likely cause for the epidemic; no conventional infectious agent, no nutritional deficiency, no toxin, as both men wrote in their 1977 paper.

-He is often incorrectly credited for establishing the direct link between cannabilism and Kuru disease.
+He is often incorrectly credited for establishing the direct link between cannibalism and kuru disease.
 In reality, the first investigators to propose the hypothesis were married couple Shirley Lindenbaum and Robert Glasse.
 In 1968, Shirley Lindenbaum and Robert Glasse, together with John D. Mathews, an epidemiologist based at Okapa, published an article in the Lancet that consolidated all the anthropological and epidemiological evidence, demonstrating definitively that cannibalism was responsible for the spread of kuru among the Fore.

-Gadjusek was initially dismissive of anthropological evidence gathered by Shirley Lindenbaum and Robert Glasse in 1963 that suggested not only that Kuru was transmissible, but that cannibalism was the likely mode of transmission.
-The Glasses felt further evidence was required to support this theory and discussed it with Alpers who relayed the theory to Gadjusek.
+Gajdusek was initially dismissive of anthropological evidence gathered by Shirley Lindenbaum and Robert Glasse in 1963 that suggested not only that kuru was transmissible, but that cannibalism was the likely mode of transmission.
+Lindenbaum and Glasse felt further evidence was required to support this theory and discussed it with Alpers who relayed the theory to Gajdusek.
 It was with Alpers' encouragement that the experiment involving the inoculation of affected brain tissue into chimpanzees was conducted and then established in 1965 the transmissibility of the disease.
 This was done by drilling holes into chimps' heads and placing pureed brain matter into the cerebellum.
 These animals then developed symptoms of kuru.